 Gratitude practices are well known for their ability to fight a case of the blues.
-When you’re feeling down, it’s the best time to focus on the things in you’re life that your grateful for.
+When you’re feeling down or stressed out, it’s the best time to focus on the things in you’re life that your grateful for.
 Not only has gratitude been found to lift spirits and happiness levels, but research says a consistent gratitude practice can also:

 - Strengthen the immune system